s-ccs/paper-UnfoldMakie/typst/main.typ

 = State of the field

 There are dozens of libraries for ERP visualization in Python and MATLAB.
 The most EEG practitioners (82%) have experience with non-visualization specific MATLAB-based tools like EEGLAB @delorme2004eeglab, FieldTrip @oostenveld2011fieldtrip, ERPLAB @lopez2014erplab and Brainstorm @tadel2019meg.
+Also, EEGVIS @ehigner_2018eegvis could be mentioned.

-The Python-based MNE (41%) and commercial software Brain Vision Analyzer (22%) also showed significant usage, as well as custom scripts written in programming languages such as R, Python, Julia (42%).
+The Python-based MNE @Gramfort_MEG_and_EEG_2013 (41%) and commercial software Brain Vision Analyzer (22%) also showed significant usage, as well as custom scripts written in programming languages such as R, Python, Julia (42%).

-Julia is faster than Python and MATLAB, however there are not many EEG/ERP visualization libraries.
-Currently, we could find #link("https://github.com/slopezpereyra/EEGToolkit.jl?tab=readme-ov-file")[EEGToolkit.jl], #link("https://github.com/JuliaHealth/NeuroAnalyzer.jl")[NeuroAnalyzer.jl].
-However the are more focused on analysis of raw EEG data, while our package is more specialized for visualization of ERPs and rep. Also there are #link("https://julianeuro.github.io/packages")[traces] of many abandoned projects.
+There are not many EEG/ERP visualization libraries on Julia.
+Currently, we could find NeuroAnalyzer.jl @Wysokinski_NeuroAnalyzer, EEGToolkit.jl @Pereyra_EEGToolkit, Neuroimaging.jl @Luke_Neuroimaging.
+However they are more focused on analysis of raw EEG data, while our package is more specialized for visualization of ERPs and rERPs.
+Also there are #link("https://julianeuro.github.io/packages")[traces] of many abandoned projects.

 = Funding
-Funded by the Deutschemark Gemeinschaft (DG, German Research Foundation) – Project-ID 251654672 – TER 161.
+Funded by the Deutsche Forschungsgemeinschaft (DG, German Research Foundation) – Project-ID 251654672 – TRR 161.

 = Acknowledgements

-We acknowledge contributions from Daniel Kindergartner, Niklaus Partner, Siren Dorking, Fail Furman Loman, Judith Steepers, Rene Skurries.
+We acknowledge contributions from Daniel Baumgartner, Niklas Gärtner, Soren Doring, Fadil Furkan Lokman, Judith Schepers, René Skukies.

 #bibliography("paper.bib")